hkhoa-ng/tie-webdev1-webshop/README.md

 ### **User**

 Data model for all the users of the service.
-Can be viewed in the [List Users](https://webdev1shop.herokuapp.com/users.html) page of the service.
+Using this data model, user can register to the service, update their information, and login.
+All the users of the service can be viewed in the [List Users](https://webdev1shop.herokuapp.com/users.html) page of the service.
 The data model for the user contains these fields:

 - `name`: the name of the user.
 Is of type `String`.
 Always required for an user.
 - `email`: the email of the user.
 Is of type `String`.
 Always required for an user.
 The email will be checked to be a valid email address before creating/updating the user.
 - `password`: the password of the user.
 Is of type `String`.
 Always required for an user.
 The password will be hashed before saving into the database to ensure security.
 - `role`: the role of the user.
 Is of type `String`.
 Always required for an user.
 There are 2 roles: `customer` (the default role) and `admin` (can modify data in the service).

+After creation, each user will be assigned a unique ID by MongoDB.
+This ID can be used to find user and find orders placed by that users.

 ### **Product**